zhikaiong2001/tp/docs/UserGuide.md

 # Tether User Guide

-Tether is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Tether is the everyday Hiring Manager's **desktop app** for managing applicants, interviewers and interviews.
+It's optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

-If you can type fast, Tether can get your hiring management tasks done faster than traditional GUI apps.
+**If you can type fast**, Tether can get your hiring management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />